 (We are not fabric stockists, and therefore do not carry stock of any fabrics.
 We order fabrics for our projects from local and international fabric houses by specifying their ranges and our clients selecting from that.
 If you are interested in a specific design or type of fabric, we will try to assist you as best as possible.)

-Most fabrics used in the Upholstery and Decorating Industry come under one of the above classifications, but some of these cross over into 2 groups:
+Most fabrics used in the Upholstery and Decorating Industry fall under one of the above classifications, but some of these cross over into 2 groups:

 1. Textile Fibers